'RHOP' Juan Dixon Has Traveled A Long, Hard Road To Get To Potomac

 Juanita Dixon and Bruce Flanigan had met when they were both in high school, where Bruce was a basketball star.
 Years later, the first time Flanigan saw Juan Dixon play basketball, he knew Juan was his son.

-“I knew his name and the first time I saw him play, I said, ‘That’s my son.
+“I knew his name and the first time I saw him play, I said, ‘That’s my son.’
 He reminded me so much of myself. … It was like we could have been twins.”

 But Bruce Flanigan said that he never approached Juan then, because he didn’t want to mess with his career.
-But Baltimore, though a city, is a small town, and someone in Bruce’s family knew Robyn Dixon’s brother, Marc Marcel, who then told his sister Robyn of RHOP about Bruce Flanigan.
+But Baltimore, though a city, is a small town, and someone in Bruce’s family knew Robyn Dixon’s brother, Marc Marcel, who then told his sister, Robyn of RHOP, about Bruce Flanigan.

 “When my brother said something to me, I brushed it off, assuming he was talking about Juan’s younger brother, Jermaine, who has a different father.”

-But last husband, the connection was made, as Marc mentioned it again to Robyn, who finally talked to Juan about it.
+But last year, the connection was made, as Marc mentioned it again to Robyn, who finally talked to Juan about it.

 “It triggered a memory in what his mother had said to him.
 Then we started trying to find out a little bit more.”